MicrosoftDocs/winrt-api/windows.gaming.input/gamepad_gamepadadded.md

 Signals when a new gamepad is connected.

 ## -remarks
-To identify controllers that have already been added, you query the list of conected controllers using [Gamepad.Gamepads](gamepad_gamepads.md).
+To identify controllers that have already been added, you query the list of connected controllers using [Gamepad.Gamepads](gamepad_gamepads.md).

 ## -examples